lfricken/lfricken.github.io/pages/politicalnodes.md

 If we kinda tweak the definition of “anti-Semitism” to be “anything that inconveniences Jews”, we can pull a trick where we leverage people’s dislike of Hitler to make them support the Israeli occupation of Palestine – but in order to do that, we need to get everyone on board with our slightly non-standard definition.

-Another common example, the social justice movement insists on their own novel definitions of words like “racism” that don’t match common usage, any dictionary, or etymological history – but which direct bad karma toward opponents.
+Another common example: the social justice movement insists on their own novel definitions of words like “racism” that don’t match common usage, any dictionary, or etymological history – but which direct bad karma toward opponents.
 Successfully being able to label someone racist is immensely damaging.
-It draws a line between them and the KKK.
+It draws a line between them and Nazis.
 If you can redefine such a damaging term to include more than its old definition, you can use it more often and easily.
-Overreliance on this mechanism explains why many internal social justice debates end up being about whether a particular mirror can be deployed to transfer bad karma in a specific case (“are trans people privileged?!”) rather than any feature of the real world.
+Overreliance on this mechanism explains why many internal social justice debates end up being about whether a particular mirror can be deployed to transfer bad karma in a specific case (“are trans people privileged?”) rather than any feature of the real world.

 The social justice movement is not alone.
-Compare: “Is such an such an organization a cult?”, “Is such and such a policy socialist?”, “Is abortion or capital punishment or war murder?”
-All entirely about whether we’re allowed to reflect bad karma from known sources of evil to other topics under discussion.
+Compare: “Is such an such an organization a cult?”, “Is such and such a policy socialist?”, “Is abortion, or capital punishment, or war, murder?”
+These questions are entirely about whether we should reflect bad karma from known sources of evil to other topics under discussion.

 Have you worked out what we’re looking at?
 It's The Worst Argument In The World, only now, we can explain why it manages to work despite not really making sense.